 Wedding Registry Checklist: Kitchen

 Notice your plates and bowls are chipped?
 Use this chance to get new plates and bowels.
-Here are the bowls my husband and I put on our registry from Crate and Barrel.
+Here are the plates my husband and I put on our registry from Crate and Barrel.

-Air fryers are the holy grail to cooking fried food without using large amounts of oil.
+Air fryers are the holy grail for cooking fried food without using large amounts of oil.
 If you love french fries without it being greasy, put an air fryer on your registry.

 Do you love to bake?
-A Kitchenaid Mixer will help you soo much with mixing your ingredients without having your arms hurting after.
+A Kitchenaid Mixer will help you soo much with mixing your ingredients without having your arms hurt afterward.
 Something I truly wish I put on my wedding registry (and you should as well!).

 Kitchenaid Handheld Mixer – Empire Red

 I can’t be the only one on TikTok who sees all these great smoothies made.
 You want to make one but then realize you don’t have a blender.
 A blender is great for blending ingredients for certain recipes, such as soups and sauces.

 Need something to blend your tomato sauce?
 Or need to blend a quick smoothie without all the hassle?
 Get a hand blender!
 The Kitchenaid hand blender is another alternative if you are limited on counter space/storage.

 Don’t have the counter space for a KitchenAid mixer?
 Get the hand mixer as an alternative.
 You can use this to help mash potatoes, mix pancake batter and so much more!